motrieu/prog-data-sci/README.md

 - Win: ./venv/scripts/Activate.ps1

 If you install any new packages, make sure to push the venv folder as well and detail new packages in PR

+# How to run

+After you have activated your virtual environment, you can start running the code.
+Navigate into the directory and execute each script seperately.

+To scrape top 250 movies: run movie_scraper.py through your IDE or using: python movie_scraper.py in the terminal

+To scrape top 100 celebs: run celeb_scraper.py through your IDE or using: python celeb_scraper.py in the terminal

+To scrape reviews of "Home Alone": run ha_scraper.py through your IDE or using: python ha_scraper.py in the terminal

+The csv files will show up in the root folder.